-In this blog, we will discuss the impact of corporate actions on financial ratios along with its types.
+In this blog, we will discuss the impact of corporate actions on financial ratios along with their types.

 1. Buyback of Shares

-Buyback of shares refers to the process of company repurchasing its own shares.
+Buyback of shares refers to the process of a company repurchasing its own shares.

-When the company purchases its own shares, then the outstanding shares in the market gets reduced and hence the investors stake increases as the number of shares have reduced in the market.
+When the company purchases its own shares, then the outstanding shares in the market get reduced and hence the investor’s stake increases as the number of shares have reduced in the market.

-Buyback can be performed either through a tender offer route or through open market.
+Buyback can be performed either through a tender offer route or through the open market.

-Now let us understand as to how does Buyback of shares affects the financial ratios of the company.
+Now let us understand how does Buyback of shares affect the financial ratios of the company.